The Arts: Visual Arts

 Students use the elements and processes of arts subjects to make and share artworks that represent ideas.

-Identifies elements of shape in the artwork by drawing simple geometric responses
+Identifies a geometric shape in the artwork

 Leaving home (2001), woodcut, ink on paper.
 Copyright Laurel Nannup.
 Reproduced with permission.